20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 ## Basic Principle Of Operation

-The addon has six functions:
+The addon has seven core functions:

 * Change the visibility of objects.
 * Rotate Markers.